Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Diffusion Control Problem (DCP)

-Since there exist a function $Q(\cdot)$ by Theorem \ref{A solution to the HJB equation} which is also the lower bound of the value function \eqref{value function} by the verification lemma (see Lemma \ref{verifiction lemma}), we are left to show that this lower bound is achievable by taking a specific control $u^*$, which turns out to be the optimal strategy.
-By the proof of Theorem \ref{A solution to the HJB equation} (iii), it is evident that such a function $Q(x)$ satisfies \eqref{rewritten HJB}, that is
+Since there exists a function $Q(\cdot)$ by Theorem \ref{A solution to the HJB equation} which is also the lower bound of the value function \eqref{value function} by the verification lemma (see Lemma \ref{verifiction lemma}), we are left to show that this lower bound is achievable by taking a specific control $u^*$, which turns out to be the optimal strategy.
+By the proof of Theorem \ref{A solution to the HJB equation} (iii), it is evident that such a function $Q(\cdot)$ satisfies \eqref{rewritten HJB}.
+Recall that when introducing the Legendre transform, we observed that $F(y) = yF'(y) - C(F'(y))$ for $y\in(-\infty, 0]$.
+We intend to combine these expressions.
+However, we cannot guarantee the behaviors of $Q'(\cdot)$ and $C'(0)$.
+Notice that in the case of $F(y) = -C(0)$ for $y = C'(0)$, \eqref{rewritten HJB} is still valid since $F'(y)=0$ for such a $y$.
+Similarly, we have an identical expression of $F(y) > 0$ for $y < C'(u_0)$, where $u_0C'(u_0) = C(u_0)$, and \eqref{rewritten HJB} is still valid.
+Therefore, without loss of generality, we can write $F(y) = yF'(y) - C(F'(y))$ for all $y\leq0$.
+Since $Q'(x)<0$ for all $x\in[0, \infty)$, we obtain